History of Mexico: Colonial period (1521–1808)

-The Crown encouraged education: Mexico boasts the first primary school (Texcoco, 1523), the first university, the University of Mexico (1551), and the first printing press (1524) of the Americas.
+The Crown encouraged education: Mexico boasts the first primary school (Texcoco, 1523), the first university (University of Mexico, 1551), and the first printing press (House of the First Print Shop in the Americas, 1524) of the Americas.
 Indigenous languages were studied mainly by religious orders during the first centuries and became official languages in the so-called Republic of Natives, only to be outlawed and ignored after independence.

 Mexico produced important cultural achievements during the colonial period, such as the literature of seventeenth-century nuns, Sor Juana Inés de la Cruz, and Ruiz de Alarcón, as well as cathedrals, civil monuments, forts and colonial cities such as Puebla, Mexico City, Querétaro, Zacatecas and others, today part of UNESCO's World Heritage.
 The syncretism between indigenous and Spanish cultures gave rise to many modern Mexican staples like tequila (since the 16th century), mariachi (18th), jarabe (17th), charros (17th) and Mexican cuisine.

 Criollos, mixed-race castas, and Natives often disagreed, but all resented the small minority of Iberian-born Spaniards monopolizing political power.
 By the early 1800s, many American-born Spaniards believed that Mexico should become independent of Spain, following the example of the United States.
 The man who touched off the revolt against Spain was the Catholic priest Miguel Hidalgo y Costilla.
 He is remembered today as the Father of the Nation.